The Life of a Sherman Tanker: The Crew the Tank, and How They Lived With it, Babied it, Loved and Hated it.

 Early to well into later production 75mm gun armed Shermans did not have a loaders hatch.
 This meant if the loader had to bail out of the turret through the commander’s hatch, he had to get around the main gun to do it.
 It would be a very hard thing to do if the tank was burning or the loader was wounded and the tank filled with smoke, but that’s why they drilled so much.

 The driver and co-driver were separate from the turret crew; they sat in the forward part of the hull.
 They could only climb into the turret if the turret was rotated to line up the holes in the turret basket, at least on early models, with the drivers compartment.
 The transmission sat between the driver and co-driver and only the driver had a set of controls.
 Only the driver had any instruments as well.
-On early tanks the drivers and co drivers hatches were oval shaped and small, and required the man to twist to get through.
-On very early tanks he had a rotating periscope in his hatch, and a direct view port with an armored cover.
+On early tanks the drivers and co drivers hatches were oval shaped and small, and required the man to twist sideways to get through.
+On very early tanks the driver had a rotating periscope in his hatch, and a direct view port with an armored cover.
 The view ports were removed from production and extra armor was added over them.
-This was done very quickly when it was found bullet splash could get through even a closed port.
+This was done very quickly at most factories when it was found bullet splash could get through even a closed port.
 They were also a big ballistic weak spot in the armor.

 Driving the tank was important, and the driver had to work well with the commander.
 A savvy co driver could be moved into this spot, or a good loader, would be given a shot.
 The position was roomy and fairly comfortable as tank positions go.
 He had a good view forward from a fixed periscope, and rotating one built into the drivers hatch.
 The seat could also be adjusted up, and the tank driven with drivers head stuck out.
 In the movie Tank with James Garner, you get a lot of shots of him driving the tank with his head stuck out a small hatch M4A3.

 The co-drivers position was the on the right front of the hull and has its own hatch.
 The position had no controls or instrument panel.
 This position had a .30 caliber M1919A4 machine gun, aimed by tracer through the periscopes.
 This gun had a very limited fire arc and wasn’t very effective, but the extra crew member was nice to have around to help keep the tank up and running.

 This was the position most new tankers started in.
 As they learned how the tank worked they got moved around.
 Not all crew changes were due to loses.
 You could have a man transfer out or be sent to rear for a disciplinary situation, to leave, or some other reason.
 Crew members could be moved from tank to tank.
 If another Sherman lost its commander and no one in it was ready to replace the man, a really good gunner or driver might get pulled out of another tank to take it over.
 Crews were kept together for as long as practical though.
 The co-driver was the closest to the escape hatch built into the floor of the tank; it was right behind the seat, and would be the best way for the driver and co-driver to get out of the tank in some cases, or the only way if the turret was in the wrong place.

-These five men were responsible for keeping the tank running.
-This meant keeping up on a long list of daily chores from checking track tension and adjusting it, to tighten the bolts on the each end link on both sides of the track run, to checking the oil and radiator fluids, or the batteries.
+The five men of the crew were responsible for keeping the tank running.
+This meant keeping up on a long list of daily chores from checking track tension and adjusting it, to tightening the bolts on the each end link on both sides of the track run, to checking the oil and radiator fluids, or the batteries.
 There were also numerous things that had to be hit with a grease gun, others that had to be adjusted.
 Depending on the motor type various engine maintenance tasks had to be done, and they all needed their air cleaners cleaned often.
 Plus cleaning and maintaining the main gun, and all the machine guns, loading ammo and fuel.
 The radios would require constant attention to keep working reliably.

 In a combat theatre rear area, life would be like a stateside base with more tents, and less amenities and worse food.
 They would also be spending more time training on the tanks and later in the war, training with the infantry they would be working with.
-They would be spending their time training new people or replacements, and getting ready for their first combat or going back in.
+They would be spending their time training new people or replacements, and getting ready for their first combat or going back in combat.

 Another key difference is, in anything but the most desperate situation, Army or Marine Corps tanks withdrew to the rear, not far, but far enough to not be in the line, at night.
 Tanks are blind during the day, at night they are almost cripplingly so and tanks were rarely used in night attacks, no countries experimental night vision systems were good enough for that.
-Holding the line was left to the grunts, at night the tanks were spend their time getting their tanks reloaded, refueled, and repair any damage, on top of all the normal day to day maintenance a tank still required.
+Holding the line was left to the grunts, at night the tanks would spend their time getting their tanks reloaded, refueled, and repair any damage, on top of all the normal day to day maintenance a tank still required.
 This was done before eating, and sometimes under harassing artillery fire.
-In the few cases tanks were forced to be part of a line at night and an attack happened, they often ended up alone since they had little chance of noticing their infantry pulling back without them.
-They left the tanks very vulnerable to infantry close assault.
+In the few cases tanks were forced to be part of a line at night and an attack happened, they often ended up alone since they had little chance of noticing their infantry was pulling back without them.
+This left the tanks very vulnerable to infantry close assault.